University Endowment Lands: Reform

 In 1995, a referendum was put to voters in the University Endowment Lands and in the Hampton Place neighbourhood of UBC Vancouver to combine the two communities as a new municipality.
 This effort was rejected with 599 of 917 votes (65%) against on a turnout of 33 percent.
 In the same year, Vancouver City Council voted not to pursue the annexation of the University Endowment Lands, though it welcomed future amalgamation with the UEL if the province or local residents requested this measure and compensated the city for the cost.

 In 2022, the Ministry of Municipal Affairs published the final report of its UEL Governance Study, which outlined options for the future of the University Endowment Lands' government.
-The possible scenarios studied were continuing the status quo of provincial administration, transferring most local services to Metro Vancouver as a local service area, incorporating the UEL as a standalone municipality, and annexing the UEL to the City of Vancouver.
+The possible scenarios studied were continuing the status quo of provincial administration, transferring most local services to the Metro Vancouver Regional District as a local service area, incorporating the UEL as a standalone municipality, and annexing the UEL to the City of Vancouver.
 Since the publication of the study, the province has not announced any planned changes to the UEL's governance.